BLCM/DataDumper/README.md

 -----------------

-If you're familiar with Python, and already have PythonSDK running, here's a real short step-by-step process of how to get your own full data dumps from BL2.
+If you're familiar with Python, and already have PythonSDK running, here's a "brief" step-by-step process of how to get your own full data dumps from BL2.

 When running scripts manually, you will doubtless have to change some file